Adoption by Australian citizens

 Only once your child has been granted Australian citizenship can you then apply for his or her Australian passport and Chinese exit permit.
 This will take more time in China, but means there is nothing further to do to confirm your child’s citizenship once you return to Australia.

-General information regarding Citizenship by Adoption applications is available at the Department of Immigration and Border Protection website.
+General information regarding Citizenship by Adoption applications is available at the Department of Home Affairs website.
 Your state or territory government adoption service can also assist you with understanding this process.

 Adoption Visa (Subclass 102)